<?xml version="1.0" encoding="ISO-8859-1" ?>

 </p>

-<p>Salary: &#163;55,040 to &#163;61,322 per annum pro rata<br/> 21 hours per week, maternity cover for up to a year</p>
+<p>Salary: &#163;55,040 to &#163;61,322 per annum pro rata<br/> 0.6FTE</p>

 ]]></description>